OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 keywords: [api, keys, api keys, data provider, data, free, openbb_terminal, openbbterminal, openbb_hub, hub, routines, synchronization, sync, hub sync, hub synchronization, hub sync]
 ---

-This guide will walk you through the process of integrating the OpenBB Terminal with the OpenBB Hub.
+This guide will walk you through the process of integrating the OpenBB Terminal with the OpenBB Hub to achieve optimal performance.

 ## Registration

-First you want to create an account on OpenBB Hub at: https://my.openbb.dev/.
+To get started, you'll need to create an account on the OpenBB Hub by visiting https://my.openbb.dev/.

-You'll need to register so the OpenBB Hub can know about you and save your data into our servers.
-This allows you to be able to boot up our products in multiple devices and keep the same settings, which improves a lot the user experience.
-The same goes for when a new version of the terminal is released.
+By registering with the OpenBB Hub, you can easily access our products on multiple devices and maintain consistent settings for an improved user experience.
+This also enables you to receive updates for the terminal as soon as they become available.

 ## Login

-After you are registered on the OpenBB Hub, you can login onto it and benefit from all the advantages that come with it.
+Once you're successfully registered on the OpenBB Hub, you can log in to access all the benefits it has to offer.

-The details that you use on this page will be the same ones that are going to be used on the OpenBB Terminal.
+The login credentials you use on the OpenBB Hub will be the same ones you will use to access the OpenBB Terminal.

 <img width="1441" alt="Screenshot 2023-04-14 at 3 46 52 PM" src="https://user-images.githubusercontent.com/25267873/232166964-635ff0c0-0e09-4cc2-9f9f-078552cc41c1.png">